GencoreOperative/AutoPiBakery/README.md

 In order to use this Docker command you will want to have two folders in a local directory.

 * `input`: will contain the project files you would like included in the Raspberry Pi image.
-This must include a script called `start.sh` which will be the entry point for your application.
 * `output`: will be the location where the image is generated to and includes the generated SSH keys that can be used to access the system.

 # Input Files

-These are the project files and essentially needs to be everything you need for your project.
-For example, if it is a Java application then you will need to include the Java Runtime as well.
-Because these files will be executing on the Raspberry Pi they all need to be aimed at the ARM CPU architecture.
+These are the project files and essentially needs to consist of everything your project needs to run on the Raspberry Pi.
+In the case of a Raspberry Pi Zero W this will be an ARMv6 CPU and so all binaries need to be compatible with this target system.

-Importantly, there needs to be a script called `start.sh`.
-This script will be the entry point for your project and should both install any dependencies into the Raspberry Pi and also launch the project.
+There is a single entrypoint which must be included.
+This is the `start.sh` script.
+This script will need to both install any dependencies have and also launch the application.
+Importantly, the script must not exit execution, otherwise it will be restarted.

-`start.sh` will be called once on startup of the Raspberry Pi.

-Space is limited to a few hundred MB.
+Storage space within the Raspberry Pi image is limited to a few hundred MB.

 # Run Examples